Ventenata dubia and Deschampsia danthonioides

 Deschampsia danthonioides

-Comparing the spikelets, you can see that the glume tips are often purple-tinged in Deschampsia and the glumes are equal in length and have a more slender silhouette.
-The glumes of Ventenata dubia have a hyaline margin (translucent), are unequal in length, and taper to a slender awn at the tip (shown by arrows).
-Also the veins are faint on the Deschampsia glumes and prominent on the Ventenata glumes.
+Comparing the spikelets, you can see that the glume tips are often purple-tinged in Deschampsia and the glumes are nearly equal in length and have a more slender silhouette.
+The glumes of Ventenata dubia have a hyaline margin (translucent), differing in length (one long one short), and taper to a slender awn-like tip.
+Also the veins are faint on the Deschampsia glumes have fewer veins that are fainter, while Ventenata glume veins are more prominent and numerous.
 Glume characters are useful when looking at dry plant litter with empty glumes (lacking florets).